-Task Person Responsible Draft the waiver application NCAA Compliance and Eligibility Officer Documentation from the institution about the BUILD program - how students are selected, etc. BUILD Director "Full and complete documentation of the student-athlete's educa- tion-impacting disability (including test data) and or/recommendations from the treating professional (e.g., medical doctor, clinical psychol- ogist, other qualified individual.)" (exact wording from NCAA) BUILD Director to submit copy of students educational and/or medical evaluation submitted as part of appli- cation to BUILD Copy of the student-athlete's offi- cial transcript BUILD Director to support student in requesting this from the Registrar A written statement from the stu- dent-athlete outlining their reasons for desiring participation in NCAA athletics BUILD Director to support student in preparing written statement Get two signed releases from student and parents/guardians as required BUILD Director Create and submit pdf of applica- tion NCAA Compliance and Eligibility Officer
+- 1. Draft the waiver application - a.
+Person responsible for completing: NCAA Compliance and Eligibility Officer - Submit documentation from the institution about the BUILD program how students are selected, etc. - a.
+Person responsible for completing: BUILD Director - Provide "Full and complete documentation of the student-athlete's education-impacting disability (including test data) and or/recommendations from the treating professional (e.g., medical doctor, clinical psychologist, other qualified individual.)" (exact wording from NCAA) - a.
+Person responsible for completing: BUILD Director to submit copy of students educational and/ or medical evaluation submitted as part of application to BUILD - 4.
+Obtain a copy of the student-athlete's official transcript - a.
+Person responsible for completing: BUILD Director to support student in requesting this from the Registrar - Draft a written statement from the student-athlete outlining their reasons for desiring participation in NCAA athletics - a.
+Person responsible for completing: BUILD Director to support student in preparing written statement - 6.
+Get two signed releases from student and parents/guardians as required - a.
+Person responsible for completing: BUILD Director - 7.
+Create and submit a pdf of application - a.
+Person responsible for completing: NCAA Compliance and Eligibility Officer